Ask any of my friends what I love to do, and the answer will be travel. But few of them would be able to answer why.

-In fact, when we travel we might still be in a cultural bubble that’s presented to us through the tourism industry in that country, but we should also take any opportunity to ask questions, get away from the main tourist centres and try to see the local perspective.
-And this includes taste testing all the new foods available…
+In fact, when we travel, we might still be in a cultural bubble that’s presented to us through the tourism industry in that country, but we should also take any opportunity to ask questions, get away from the main tourist centres, try to see the local perspective, and find ways to travel like a local.

 To Have Adventures